 What are WordPress Themes?

 When you visit any WordPress site you will always see a theme in place.
-Whether this is the default WordPress starter theme, a free theme, a premium theme, or a custom theme developed by a design agency for a specific company.
+Whether this is the default WordPress starter theme, a free theme, a premium theme, or custom wordpress theme development which is developed by a design agency for a specific company.
 A theme is the base layer for all design on a WordPress site and determines the general look and functionality.
 This is accomplished through editable modules, and also applies a design aesthetic with color palettes, areas for images/graphics, and page builder layouts.
 Themes may also have preselected groups of plugins and features that are geared towards specific website uses.
 For example, themes are categorized based on their appeal to photographers, single product ecommerce operations, fashion brands, authors, media outlets, real estate, local storefront business, and many more.

 Themes are found in the WordPress admin interface where you can browse by specific functionality, appearance, upload date, and more, as well as view a live version of an example website created with a selected theme.
 There are also a number of third party marketplaces for finding WordPress themes that are often more curated and provide more detailed descriptions of each theme’s capability.